Facebook’s Mark Zuckerberg defends political ad rules, says digital speech is new ‘fifth estate’

 Breaking News Emails

-Facebook CEO Mark Zuckerberg on Thursday launched a defense of how tech companies promote and regulate free speech, arguing that Facebook and its peers have enabled a “fifth estate” of digital speech in society alongside the traditional news media.
+Facebook CEO Mark Zuckerberg on Thursday launched a defense of how tech companies promote and regulate free speech, arguing that Facebook and its peers have emerged as a “fifth estate” of digital speech in society alongside traditional news media.

-Zuckerberg, in a speech at Georgetown University, echoed language from the 18th Century, when people first began referring to journalists in the press as a “fourth estate” co-existing with three existing tiers in the British Parliament.
+Zuckerberg, in a speech at Georgetown University, repeatedly cast Facebook and free expression as one and the same.
+He echoed language from the 18th century, when people began referring to journalists and the press as a “fourth estate” co-existing with three existing tiers in the British Parliament.

 "People having the power to express themselves at scale is a new kind of force in the world," Zuckerberg said in the speech, which was broadcast online.
 "It is a fifth estate alongside the other power structures in our society."